Need help? Call us 0800 032 9366

 Sunday

 By now, your body should be adjusting to the new time.
 Wake up at what will be your new regular time, and you should find that your mealtimes naturally align with your adjusted schedule.
 You'll be in sync with Greenwich Mean Time, ready to start your week feeling refreshed and focused.
-By following this plan, you'll be better prepared to face the challenges and opportunities that come with the end of British Summer Time.
-You'll not only adjust your internal body clock but also set yourself up for a healthier, more productive autumn and winter.

 Clock Change Trivia

-The original advocate was an insect collector The concept of daylight saving time was first proposed by George Vernon Hudson, a New Zealand entomologist.
+The original advocate was an insect collector.
+The concept of daylight saving time was first proposed by George Vernon Hudson, a New Zealand entomologist.
 His primary motivation?
 More daylight hours to collect insects.
 Hudson's idea didn't gain immediate traction but eventually found its way into public policy, albeit for different reasons.

 Not a universal practice